Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Proofs of the main results for coalescence

 Also, for $i\in\NN$, $x\setminus \{i\}$ denotes the element in $\ell^2$ defined by:

 Notice that at time $0$, the components of $\MG(x,0)$ are the singletons $\{i\}$ for $i\in\NN$.
-Let us fix some $\eps>0$ and say that components of $\MG(x,t)$ are significant if they are larger than $\eps$.
-We shall derive three scales (at time $0$), namely, Large, Medium and Small such that with high probability (as $\eps$ goes to zero), every significant component of $\MG(x,t)$ is made of a \emph{heart} made of Large or Medium components of $\MG(x,0)$ to which are attached \emph{hanging trees} of small or medium components of $\MG(x,0)$ such that the component of the trees attached to the heart are small components (see Figure~\ref{fig:structure}) and the mass contained in the hanging trees is at most medium.
-Furthermore, these scales depend on $x$, $\eps$ and $t$ through the functions $\alpha\mapsto \|x_{\leq \alpha}\|_2$ and $K\mapsto \PP(S(x,t)\geq K)$. \begin{lemm} Let $x\in\ell^2(\NN)$, $T\geq 0$ and $0<\eps<1$.
+Let us fix some $\eps>0$ and say that a component of $\MG(x,t)$ is significant if it has weight larger than $\eps$, i.e the sum of the weights $x_i$ of its vertices $i$ is larger than $\eps$.
+In Lemma~\ref{lemm:structureAldous} below and its corollary, we shall derive three scales (at time $0$), namely, Large, Medium and Small such that with high probability (as $\eps$ goes to zero), every significant component of $\MG(x,t)$ is made of a \emph{heart}\footnote{This term is not standard, but as will be apparent in the subsequent proofs, the heart of a significant component of $\MG(x,t)$ is uniquely defined when $x$, $t$ and the weight of a small component are defined.
+This notion has nothing to do with the core of a graph.} made of Large or Medium components of $\MG(x,0)$ to which are attached \emph{hanging trees} of small or medium components of $\MG(x,0)$ such that the component of the trees attached to the heart are small components (see Figure~\ref{fig:structure}) and the mass contained in the hanging trees is at most medium.
+Furthermore, these scales depend on $x$, $\eps$ and $t$ through the functions $\alpha\mapsto \|x_{\leq \alpha}\|_2$ and $K\mapsto \PP(S(x,t)\geq K)$.
+This picture will be fundamental in the proof of the Feller properties of the coalescent and dynamical percolation processes.
+Indeed, it will imply that small components of $\bfX\in\calN_2$ have small influence on the geometry of the large components of $\Coal(\bfX,t)$.
+This will allow us to approximate $\Coal(\bfX,t)$ by a truncated version, $\Coal(\bfX_{\geq \eps},t)$ for $\eps$ small enough, and to reduce the Feller property on $\calN_2$ to the Feller property on $\calN_1$, where a finite number of identifications occur on every finite interval of time. \begin{lemm} Let $x\in\ell^2(\NN)$, $T\geq 0$ and $0<\eps<1$.
 Suppose that: \begin{enumerate}[(i)] \item $K\geq 1$ is such that:

 \item $\eps_1\in (0,\eps)$ is such that:

 \item $\eps_2\in (0,\eps_1)$ is such that: